1dancook/code-challenge/readme.md

-HTML file and resources for a code challenge.
+Description: files and resources for a code challenge.

-This was prepared for an English Cafe for university students in Japan, 2024.
+Prepared for an English Cafe for university students in Japan, 2024.

+- The initial challenge had three stages and one message, made in July, 2024.
+- Stage 4 was added in January, 2025.